All's Well That Ends Well

 A human being should be judged on his or her inner qualities, not on social standing.
 Bertram rejects Helena (until the end of the play) because she is below him on the social scale.
 Blinded by his prejudices, he fails to see her good qualities.
 This theme foreshadows the themes of later English writers, such as Jane Austen, Emily Brontë and Charles Dickens.

 Women have the intelligence and know-how to compete with men.
 Examples: (1) Only Helena can cure the king's fistula.
 (2) Helena and Diana team up to trick Bertram.
-The motif of women struggling to prove their worth--or suffering under male domination--is a recurring theme in literature.
-For example, in the 5th Century B.C., Sophocles dealt with this theme in Antigone, a play in which a teenage girl challenges the authority of a king.
-In the 19th Century A.D., Kate Chopin dealt with this theme in several of her works, including a splendid short story entitled "The Story of an Hour," in which an oppressed woman fails to assert herself in a male world but does enjoy an hour of freedom.
+The motif of women struggling to prove their worth—or suffering under male domination—is a recurring theme in literature.
+For example, in the fifth century BC, Sophocles dealt with this theme in Antigone, a play in which a teenage girl challenges the authority of a king.
+In the nineteenth century AD, Kate Chopin dealt with this theme in several of her works, including a splendid short story entitled "The Story of an Hour," in which an oppressed woman fails to assert herself in a male world but does enjoy an hour of freedom.

 All things are not as they seem.
 Bertram thinks high standing brings happiness.
 In reality, he discovers later, only love, honesty, and other virtues can bring happiness.